wepp-in-the-woods/weppcloud-stats/README.md

 ### Frontend for weppcloud service diagnostics

 Service health is determined independtly of wepp.cloud.
 A remote server (at Roger's house) pings the services and pushes to Firebase.
-These gitpages query firebase to provide diagnostics.
+These dashboards query firebase to provide diagnostics.

 The service client is in wepp-in-the-woods/weppcloud2